-Children who are 'Looked After' (LAC) by the County Council sometimes experience changes of foster placement at short notice.
+Looked after children sometimes experience changes of foster placement at short notice.
 The Council aims to maintain a child's school placement wherever possible in order to minimise disruption to their schooling.

-If a LAC moves foster placement, their travel assistance entitlement will be assessed in accordance with the normal home to school eligibility criteria set out in section 2 of this policy.
+If a looked after child moves foster placement, their travel assistance entitlement will be assessed in accordance with the normal home to school eligibility criteria set out in section 2 of this policy.

-If the LAC is not entitled to travel assistance under the home to school policy, the Council expects that carers should make travel arrangements as part of their duties under the foster placement.
+If a looked after child is not entitled to travel assistance under the home to school policy, the Council expects that carers should make travel arrangements as part of their duties under the foster placement.
 Transport should normally be provided by foster carers or residential staff and funded out of the carer's allowance.
 If appropriate, a bus pass will be arranged.
-If neither of these is possible transport will be arranged, the cost of which will be shared between Children's Social Care and Transport Services.
+If neither of these is possible transport will be arranged, the cost of which may be shared between Children's Social Care and the Home to School Transport budget.

-Travel assistance under the Home to School Transport Policy will be limited to a period of up to six months and subject to maximum distance of 25 miles or a travelling time of 75 minutes.
-These criteria will be waived if the LAC moves in the last two years of their compulsory secondary education or an education placement is named in their EHCP which is not deemed to be parental preference
+Where shared cost travel assistance is agreed this will be limited to a period of up to six months and subject to maximum distance of 25 miles or a travelling time of 75 minutes.
+These criteria will be waived if the child moves in the last two years of their compulsory secondary education or an education placement is named in their EHCP which is not deemed to be parental preference.